sendbird/pyston/.github/ISSUE_TEMPLATE/please-don-t-create-new-issues.md

 ---
 name: Please don't create new issues
-about: Please don't create new issues
+about: This project is no longer maintained
 title: Please don't create new issues
 labels: ''
 assignees: kmod